Iran TV says footage disproves U.S. report of downed drone

 The video published by the Revolutionary Guards showed aerial views of warships.
 The television station said the drone had captured the footage and timing notations showed the drone was still filming after Washington said it had been downed in the Strait of Hormuz.

-Trump said on Thursday that the drone had flown to within 1,000 yards (900 metres) of the U.S. warship Boxer and had ignored “multiple calls to stand down”.
+Trump said on Thursday that the drone had flown to within 1,000 yards (900 meters) of the U.S. warship Boxer and had ignored “multiple calls to stand down”.